sky64redstone/CCat/README.md

 # CCat
-you know CLion? - we don't, so we code it ourself
+You know CLion? - we don't, so we code it ourself

 ## Dependencies
 * [SFML](https://github.com/SFML/SFML)